 If you or someone you know has been charged with a weapons offense in Utah County, Toole County, Weber County, Summit County, or Davis County, Utah, contact the experienced criminal defense attorney at Susanne Gustin Attorney at Law.

-With more than two decades of experience, Attorney Susanne Gustin is known for being a zealous advocate for the rights of criminal defendants accused of firearms crimes, violent crimes, and other offenses.
+With more than 30 years of experience, Attorney Susanne Gustin is known for being a zealous advocate for the rights of criminal defendants accused of firearms crimes, violent crimes, and other offenses.